Exabyte-io/express/README.md

 ## Contribution

 We welcome feedback and contributions for other not-yet covered cases.
-We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as it is commonly done on Github [#links](1).
+We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as it is commonly done on Github<sup>[2](#links)</sup>.

 ## Links